Welcome to today's edition of the Rush 24-7 podcast.

 They're more nimble.

-But let's not forget, and I don't want you to think I have.
+But let's not forget, and I don't want you to think I have, Stalin and Mao did, in fact, kill tens of millions of their own citizens.

 They were dangerous guys.

-Uh, and I, you know, there's there's no question in my mind that if this enemy could do that, they would, and when they can, they will.
+And there's no question in my mind that if this enemy could do that, they would.

-What worries me more than anything, I'm hearing all these critics and all these diplomats, and they're out there doing the same old, same old that's led to failure after failure after failure, and that is requesting all these ceasefires and moo resolutions.
+What worries me more than anything, I'm hearing all these critics and all these diplomats, and they're out there doing the same old, same old that's led to failure after failure after failure, and that is requesting all these ceasefires and MU resolutions.

-Uh, and now this idiocy, the sustainable ceasefire.
+And now this idiocy, this sustainable ceasefire.

 What is that an admission of?